Duwaynef/MLM2PRO-BT-APP/README.md

-# MLM2PRO-BT-GSPRO
+# MLM2PRO-BT-APP
-Connector for the MLM2PRO to connect to GSPro via direct bluetooth connection.
+Connector for the MLM2PRO to connect to OpenAPI via direct bluetooth connection.
 This is in beta to say the least.. there will be bugs and crashes.

 please open an issue if crash